TanushJadhav/Multimodal-Scene-Detection/README.md

-Here’s a rewritten version of the `README.md` file for your GitHub repository:

----

 # Multimodal AI Model for Image Scene Description

 This repository contains code for creating a multimodal AI model to generate scene descriptions based on images using the Flickr8K dataset.